 Offspring

-Mating between European badgers occurs when they are in estrus, this can last from 4 to 6 days, and it could probably occur all through the year.
+Mating between European badgers occurs when they are in estrus; this can last from 4 to 6 days and could probably occur throughout the year.

 Boars reach sexual maturity from the tender age of twelve to fifteen months, but in some cases, the range of ages can be longer.

 From January to May, the boars are usually very potent sexually.
-The female badgers begin their ovulation cycle from their second year although they are exceptions with some sows ovulating as early as nine months.
+Female badgers begin their ovulation cycle in their second year, although they are exceptions, with some sows ovulating as early as nine months.

-The sows can mate at any time during the year, but their mating usually peaks around February to May.
-The boars are usually monogamous, and a boar can mate with one sow all through his lifetime.
+The sows can mate any time during the year, but their mating usually peaks around February to May.
+The boars are usually monogamous, and a boar can mate with one sow throughout his lifetime.

-However, the sows can mate with multiple boars where mating between a boar, and a sow can last within a timeframe of 15-60 minutes.
+However, the sows can mate with multiple boars and mating between a boar and a sow lasts 15-60 minutes.
 Their gestation lasts for about seven weeks.

-The animal’s young ones are called cubs, and they are usually born between January and March.
+The animal’s young ones are called cubs, usually born between January and March.
 This delivery takes place in their bedded burrows.

-In areas that are flooded, cubs may be birthed to the above-ground in buildings.
+In flooded areas, cubs may be birthed to the above-ground buildings.
 Only the dominant sows can mate because they suppress the mating and reproduction of less dominant sows.

-Their litter usually consists of 1-5 cubs and dominant sows may kill the cubs of subordinates.
+Their litter usually consists of 1-5 cubs, and dominant sows may kill the cubs of subordinates.
 Their cubs are given birth to pink, with greyish-silver fur and closed eyelids.
-After 3 to 5 days, their claws begin to have pigment and dark hairs start to show.
+After 3 to 5 days, their claws become pigmented, and dark hairs start to show.

 After four to five weeks, their eyes open, and they develop milk teeth.
-They suckle till four or five months.
-The subordinate sows usually aid the mother in protecting, feeding and nurturing the cubs.
+They suckle for four or five months.
+The subordinate sows usually aid the mother in protecting, feeding, and nurturing the cubs.
 Their lifespan ranges between 6-16 years.

 Habitat

-The European badger has a diverse array of habitats which includes farmlands, grasslands, scrub hedges, riverine areas, steppes and semi-deserts.
-But their favourite habitat is a conifer, deciduous and mixed woodlands opposite open fields.
+The European badger has diverse habitats, including farmlands, grasslands, scrub hedges, riverine areas, steppes, and semi-deserts.
+But their favorite habitat is a deciduous conifer and mixed woodland opposite open fields.

 Diet